 The Bidder with the highest Final Score shall be selected as the winning Bidder.
 The Ministry reserves the right to select the winning Bidder subject to certain conditions that it shall decide.

+The ministry reserves the right to entitle the contract with one or several Consultants and to split the scope of work between them as well as to divert the work from one supplier to another at its sole discretion.

 Notwithstanding the foregoing, the Ministry reserves the right to reject a Price Quote that it deems unreasonable for any reason, and reserves the right not to elect the Bidder with the highest Final Score, or any Bidder at all, including, inter alia, if the Bidder’s economic and/or security examination results are not to the Ministry’s satisfaction or if it finds the proposal to be unreasonable to a degree that raises concern as to the ability of the Bidder to fulfill its obligations.

 Action Items Following Selection of the Winning Bidder